80 Participants Needed

 What is the purpose of this trial?

-Our long-term goal is to decrease suicide and suicidal behaviors in at-risk youth through preventative interventions.
-We propose to develop an interactive intervention ("Safer Still") to help promote safe storage of firearms during the critical period immediately following high-risk care transitions.
+The long-term goal is to decrease suicide and suicidal behaviors in at-risk youth through preventative interventions.
+Investigators propose to develop an interactive intervention ("Safer Still") to help promote safe storage of firearms during the critical period immediately following high-risk care transitions.
 The objective of this study is to develop and test the Safer Still intervention as an efficient adjunct to traditional care for adolescents aged 12-17 years who are discharged from psychiatric hospitals and living in households where firearms are stored unsafely.

 Research Team